Advent 19: The Saddest Prophecy

 Mourning to Joy

 Herod was such an evil man.
-I can’t imagine what would be going through someone’s mind for them to decide that their power was worth killing all those baby boys.
+I can’t imagine what would go through someone’s mind for them to decide their power was worth killing all those baby boys.
 What a terribly sad time.

 But there is still good news.
 Herod failed.
 He tried to ruin God’s plan for our salvation and couldn’t do it.
 God warned Joseph to take the boy and flee to Egypt until Herod was gone.

-Now let’s jump back to Jeremiah for just a minute.
-At the end of this chapter, we can see more of God’s good news.
-This is where we get to see that God is going to make a new covenant with his people.
+Now, let’s jump back to Jeremiah for just a minute.
+At the end of this chapter, we see more of God’s good news.
+This is where we get to see that God will make a new covenant with his people.
 In this covenant, God will write his law on our hearts.
 He will be our God, and we will be his people.
 This is indeed a cause for rejoicing.

 “Behold, the days are coming, declares the Lord, when I will make a new covenant with the house of Israel and the house of Judah, not like the covenant that I made with their fathers on the day when I took them by the hand to bring them out of the land of Egypt, my covenant that they broke, though I was their husband, declares the Lord.